workingDog/OWOneCall/readme.md

     ...
     Text(weather.current?.weatherInfo() ?? "")

-    // or using the callback style
+    // or using the async style
-    weatherProvider.getWeather(lat: 35.661991, lon: 139.762735, options: OWOptions.current()) { response in
+    if let results = await weatherProvider.getWeather(lat: 35.661991, lon: 139.762735, options: OWOptions.dailyForecast(lang: lang)) {
-            if let theWeather = response {
-               self.weather = theWeather
+            weather = results
-            }
     }

 See the following for example uses: